 - Start with the wide end of the necktie on your left, about 12 inches below the skinny end of the necktie.
-Please note that more difference between the wide end and skinny end of the tie is needed than with a Full Windsor or Half Windsor Knot, as more fabric is used to tie the necktie.
-Pro Tip: If you are already used to a four in hand or half Windsor knot, know that with a full Windsor knot, you need substantially more fabric for the knot, and hence the wide end of the tie should be hanging even further below your waist line.
-As compared to a Half Windsor Knot, you need more fabric but the difference is less than with a four in hand Knot, and so you need the tie hanging further down than a half Windsor, but not that much more.
+Please note that more difference between the wide end and skinny end of the tie is needed than with a Four-In-Hand or Half Windsor Knot, as more fabric is used to tie the necktie.
+Pro Tip: If you are already used to a Four In Hand or Half Windsor Knot, know that with a full windsor knot, you need substantially more fabric for the knot, and hence the wide end of the tie should be hanging even further below your waist line.
+As compared to a Half Windsor Knot, you need more fabric but the difference is less than with a four in hand Knot, and so you need the tie hanging further down than a half windsor, but not that much more.

 - Cross the wide end of the tie over the skinny end, creating an ‘X’.